Mississippi State Bulldogs football: Sylvester Croom era (2004–2008)

 Mississippi State struggled to a 3–9 record in 2006.
 State lost its first three games of the season to South Carolina, No. 4 Auburn, Tulane, State beat UAB to get its first win of the year in the fourth game.
 Losses to No 9 LSU and No. 4 West Virginia followed, then State defeated Jacksonville State to snap the two-game skid.
 State then lost to Georgia and Kentucky.
 MSST then upset Alabama in Alabama before losing to No. 5 Arkansas and Ole Miss.
 During the 2007 season, during which his team won eight games, including the Liberty Bowl, Croom garnered Coach of the Year awards from three organizations.
 On December 4, 2007, Croom was named coach of the year by the American Football Coaches Association for region two.
 The AFCA has five regional coaches of the year and announces a national coach of the year each January.
 That same year, on December 5, Croom was named SEC Coach of the Year twice, once as voted by the other SEC coaches and once as voted by The Associated Press.
 It was the first time a Mississippi State coach received the AP honor since Charley Shira in 1970 and the first time a Mississippi State coach received the coaches award since Wade Walker in 1957.
-After a 4–8 record in 2008, culminating with a 45–0 loss to rival No. 25 Ole Miss, Croom was asked by school officials to resign as head coach of the Bulldogs.
+After a 4–8 record in 2008, a season marred by lackluster offensive performances culminating with a 45–0 blowout loss to rival No. 25 Ole Miss, Croom was pressured by school officials to resign as head coach of the Bulldogs.